vinayakyadav2709/vehga-hackwithwinter/README.md

 *   **Low Total Cost of Ownership (TCO)**:
     *   **Hardware**: Off-the-shelf compute ($100 vs $5000 proprietary controllers).
     *   **Connectivity**: Uses standard 4G SIMs instead of dedicated fiber.
-*   **API Monetization**: Anonymized traffic density data is exposed via API for logistics companies, ride-sharing apps, and urban planners.
+*   **API Monetization & Public Services**: Anonymized traffic density data is exposed via API for logistics, ride-sharing apps, and government portals to enable route finding and wait-time expectations (similar to the Chalo app).

 ---

 ## 📈 Scalability & City-Wide Expansion

 *   **Zero-Touch Provisioning**: New intersections are auto-discovered.
 Just power on the device, and it joins the federated network.
-*   **Global South Scalability**: Designed specifically for the chaotic, diverse traffic of Indian cities—handling autos, bikes, and cows with equal precision.
+*   **Global South Scalability**: Designed specifically for the chaotic, diverse traffic of Indian cities—handling autos, bikes, and adverse weather conditions like fog and rain with equal precision.
 *   **SaaS-Based Analytics**: The command center scales horizontally on the cloud, managing 10 to 10,000 intersections seamlessly.

 ---